ramitsurana/awesome-kubernetes/README.md

 * [Cue](https://cue.googlesource.com/cue/+/HEAD/doc/tutorial/kubernetes/README.md) - A data constraint language which aims to simplify tasks involving defining and using data.
 Cue is a superset of JSON
 * [ytt](https://github.com/k14s/ytt) - YAML templating tool that works on YAML structure allowing you to focus on your data instead of how to properly escape it.
 * [kosko](https://github.com/tommy351/kosko) - Write Kubernetes manifests in JavaScript and validate against Kubernetes OpenAPI definitions.
+* [MicroConfig](https://microconfig.io) - Awesome tool for microservice configuration management.
+Works with app configs, helm values, kubernetes resources and more.

 ## Security
 * [kubiscan](https://github.com/cyberark/KubiScan) - A tool to scan Kubernetes cluster for risky pods and RBAC permissions